UrsidaeCyber/Trezor-Qubes/README.md

 2. Verify the download.

-3. Execute code: sudo chmod u+x /Downloads/Trezor-Suite-23.4.2-linux-x86_64.AppImage
+3. Execute in terminal: `sudo chmod u+x /Downloads/Trezor-Suite-23.4.2-linux-x86_64.AppImage`

 4. Right click on the .AppImage file and press execute to open the application.